clive-jpg/officetime-slack-bot/README.md

 - Command: set to /officetime

 ## Common Issues

-- Ensure that pytho module dependencies are installed
+- Ensure that python module dependencies are installed
 - Ensure that bot and app tokens match on slack admin
 - Ensure /slashcommand in app permissions is to 'officetime' to enable app

 ## Upcoming

 - Creation of App Manifest file for easy app creation (Easy setup)
-- Http based client server based version - command on requests (Serverless)